LaotieCompiler/lineage/README.md

 ### select parser

-1. select * from A  //dependence on metadata
 4. select c1, c2 from A as TA
 5. select * from A,B
 6. select c1,c2 from A,B //c1 from A or B